 4.2.3 Site Dimensions

-The proposed development involves the use of a relatively small portion of the entire allotment in which it is located.
-The proposed construction camp will total 9.33ha in area which represents a small portion of the entire 11668.6ha allotment subject to this application.
+It is noted that the proposed development only involves the use of a small portion of the large allotment in which it is located.
+The proposed construction camp will have dimensions of approximately 436m by 214m.